-The German diploma biologist Andreas Jung (* 1961) studied biology and anthropology at the Albert Ludwigs University in Freiburg (Baden-Württemberg) with a focus on plant systematics, geobotany, plant physiology, limnology and ethno-ecology.
-He completed his diploma thesis at the Weinbauinstitut Freiburg on the plant food supply for predatory mites in viticulture.
-From 1998 to 2005 Jung was a research associate at the Federal Institute for Plant Breeding Research Institute of Vine Breeding Geilweilerhof in Siebeldingen in the department Genetic Resources Genebank Vine.
-His work focused on the description, identification and characterization of old varieties, Redefinition of OIV Features, Standardization of microsatellite analysis (see molecular Genetics ) in the genetic characterization of grape varieties, identification of varieties in old vineyards on the Badische Bergstraße, as well as variety evaluation.
-He has practical experience in grape varieties and viticulture.
+The German graduate biologist Andreas Jung (* 1961) studied biology and ethnology at the Albert Ludwigs University in Freiburg (Baden-Württemberg) with a focus on plant systematics, geobotany, plant physiology, limnology and ethnoecology.
+He completed his diploma thesis at the Wine Institute Freiburg about the vegetable food supply for predatory mites in viticulture.
+From 1998 to 2005, Jung was a research assistant at the Federal Institute for Breeding Research, Institute for Vine Breeding Geilweilerhof in Siebeldingen in the Department of Genetic Resource Genebank Vine.
+His main focus was on the description, identification and characterization of older ones varieties, Redefining the OIV Features, Standardization of microsatellite analysis (see molecular Genetics ) in the genetic characterization of grape varieties, variety identification in old vineyards on the Badische Bergstrasse, as well as variety evaluation.
+He has practical experience in the field of grape varieties and viticulture.

-In the year 2006 Andreas Jung founded the "Bureau for Rebsortkunde und Klonzüchtung Andreas Jung" and is called Ampelograph, such as cloning breeders and maintenance breeder.
-The focus is on the variety registration, variety identification and clone selection in old vine stocks, conservation breeding and evaluation of old grape varieties, as well as research on the history, origin and distribution of old grape varieties.
-On behalf of the Federal Ministry of Food, Agriculture and Consumer Protection (BMELV), grapevine resources were collected in around 1,000 locations in Germany from 2007 onwards.
-In the period from 2006 to 2018, a comprehensive variety identification was carried out for the cantonal recording of vine genetic resources in the German-Swiss cantons in cooperation with Markus Hardegger, working group Vitis in the SKEK (Swiss Commission for the Conservation of Cultivated Plants).
+In 2006 Andreas Jung founded the "Office for Grape Variety and Clone Breeding Andreas Jung" and is as Ampelograph, such as cloning breeders and conservation breeders.
+The focus is on variety registration, variety identification and clone selection in old vines, conservation breeding and evaluation of old grape varieties, as well as research on the history, origin and spread of old grape varieties.
+On behalf of the BMELV (Federal Ministry of Food, Agriculture and Consumer Protection), the vine genetic resources in Germany were recorded at around 1,000 locations from 2007.
+From 2006 to 2018, a comprehensive variety identification was carried out in the cantonal recording of the vine genetic resources in the Swiss cantons in cooperation with Markus Hardegger, Vitis working group at the SKEK (Swiss Commission for the Conservation of Crop Plants).

-Further activities since 2007 are a search and collection project in Brandenburg and Poland with the aim of preserving climate-adapted Brandenburg-Silesian variety clones.
-So far, the registration and identification of about 400 Central European grape varieties in the German-speaking and Austro-Hungarian region, including about 120 extinct varieties such as the previously lost feeder, as well as the conservation of so far 350 historical grape varieties in more than 1,500 clones in own variety and clone conservation plants.
-Jung completed study visits in France, Ticino, South Tyrol, Piedmont, Lower Austria, Hungary, Croatia, Serbia, Crimea and Georgia.
-In 2011, Andreas Jung received the Oberdieck Prize of the Pomologenverein and the city of Naumburg and in 2016 the Golden Cork of the Weinloge München.
-The current focus of activities is the reintroduction of the old varieties in the wine market with the support of the nursery U. Martin GmbH and their website Historical grape varieties .
+Other activities have been a search and collection project in 2007 Brandenburg and Poland with the aim of maintaining climate-adapted Brandenburg-Silesian clones.
+So far, around 400 Central European grape varieties have been registered and identified in the German-speaking and Austro-Hungarian regions, including around 120 extinct varieties, such as the one previously lost feeder, as well as the preservation of 350 historical grape varieties in over 1,500 clones in our own variety and clone conservation systems.
+Jung completed study visits to France, Ticino, South Tyrol, Piedmont, Lower Austria, Hungary, Croatia, Serbia, Crimea and Georgia.
+In 2011 Andreas Jung received the Oberdieck Prize from the Pomologists Association and the city of Naumburg and in 2016 the Golden Cork of the Munich Wine Lodge.
+The current focus of activities is on the reintroduction of old varieties into the wine market with the support of nursery U. Martin GmbH and its website Historical Grape Varieties .